THE MINORITY SMALL BUSINESS LAUNCH CENTER

 ENTREPRENEURSHIP LAUNCH AND GROWTH CERTIFICATION TRAINING

-Our program provides access to two certification programs—(1) “Small Business Launch,” an accredited-college, credit-bearing certification course offered by Virginia State University; and (2) the MBL Entrepreneur Certificate course powered by Start-Up Virginia.
+Our program provides access to two certification programs—(1) The Business Launch Pad certification course created by higher education entrepreneurship center founder, ecosystem builder, and entrepreneurship professor, Dr. Patrice Perry-Rivers; and (2) the MBL Entrepreneur Certificate course powered by Start-Up Virginia.

 ACCESS TO CO-WORKING SPACE

-Participants in our program have access to three sites for co-working space: 1) VSU’s state of the art Center for Entrepreneurship, which will largely serve student, faculty and alumni entrepreneurs, and is open to the public by appointment.
-2) MBL’s City Point Innovation Center, a 5000-square foot entrepreneurship resource center launched this year resulting from collaborative efforts with the City of Petersburg, corporate, and government partners to serve entrepreneurs in the southern Richmond MSA and Tri-Cities areas.
+Participants in our program have access to co-working space by appointment at MBL’s City Point Innovation Center, a 5000-square foot entrepreneurship resource center launched in 2021 resulting from collaborative efforts with the City of Petersburg, corporate, and government partners to serve entrepreneurs in the southern Richmond MSA and Tri-Cities areas.

 INVESTOR, VENTURE CAPITAL, AND BANK FUNDING TRAINING